Matthew Clarke (Australian footballer)

-Matthew Clarke (born 18 September 1973) is a former professional Australian rules football player and current coach who is the head coach of Adelaide in the AFL Women's.
+Matthew Clarke (born 18 September 1973) is a former professional Australian rules football player and current coach who was most recently the head coach of Adelaide in the AFL Women's.
 Prior to coaching, he played in the Australian Football League (AFL), his career spanning four clubs and a total of 258 games between 1993 and 2007.
 He was known as one of the most effective tap ruckmen of his era.

 Early life

-Clarke was born in Camden, New South Wales to Rex and Eve Clarke and was the oldest of three children (Gavin and Susan).
+Clarke was born in Camden, New South Wales to Rex and Eve Clarke and was the eldest of three children (Gavin and Susan).
 At six months his family moved to the United States where Clarke would live until the age of 2 and a half.
 Clarke then moved to Mount Gambier, South Australia where his father would work as a vet.

 He was a talented junior footballer and basketballer, playing for the SA Country under 16s.
 In 1989-90 at 15 he would go on to play for the local semi-pro basketball team the Mount Gambier Pioneers in the South East Australian Basketball League.
 Clarke managed 15 games in two seasons for the Pioneers.

 Clarke played football for West Gambier in the Western Border Football League and quickly rose through the ranks to play 6 senior games in 1990 as a 16-year-old.
 Clarke would be drafted by the Richmond Football Club at pick 56 overall in the 1990 AFL draft.
 He joined Mount Gambier local Nick Daffy at Richmond as the only South Australians in the 1990 draft due to the Adelaide Crows joining the AFL and having exclusivity to South Australians.
 Richmond avoided this rule as the two played in the WBFL which was as affiliated with the VCFL due to the Victorian teams in the league.

 Playing career

-Richmond career
+Richmond

 In 1991 as a 17-year-old Clarke spent the year playing for the Richmond Under 19s whilst studying science at Melbourne University.
 Richmond U19s won the first 11 games of the season but after a late season slump they were eliminated in the Semi Final.
 Clarke played 20 out of 23 possible games and finished runner up in the best and fairest to Duncan Kellaway.